codex-academy/Front-end-Field-Guide/technology-and-tools.md

 * don't use `!important`
 * don't use IDs
-* use the cascade
+* do use the cascade
 * don't over-qualify selectors
-* use friendly formatting
+* do use friendly formatting
-* non-jQ animation
+* do use CSS for animation instead of JavaScript
+* do write as little CSS as possible

 ### Naming conventions